digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 - **use exhaustive package preference**: on each command submission, the ``package_id_selection_preference`` is set ensuring that:

-    - For every package used in the command and for every package used for the all possible interface instances, there is an association between the package name and the package ID of a precise package included in the package preference.
+    - The package ID of every package used in the command and of every package used by all possible interface instances is included in the package preference.

     - Within an application, all submissions use the same package preference.